AnonNattOP/LeafScanWebApp/README.md

 1. Prefer installing a newer Python build (3.10.11+, 3.11.3+, 3.12.x), delete `.venv`, and recreate it with `python -m venv .venv`.
 The fresh `Activate.ps1` carries a valid signature.
 2. Short-term, run PowerShell with a relaxed execution policy (`Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`) before activating, or use `cmd` and run `.venv\Scripts\activate.bat`.
 3. As a last resort, remove the signature block at the bottom of `.venv\Scripts\Activate.ps1` (between `# SIG # Begin signature block` and `# SIG # End signature block`) so it runs under `RemoteSigned`.

-## Next steps
-- Swap in a different checkpoint and update `class_names.json` to match your new classes.
-- Customize `templates/index.html` and `static/styles.css` to improve the UI.
-- For deployment, run behind a production-ready server (Gunicorn, Uvicorn + ASGI adapter) and add logging, HTTPS, and request limits.